Read past Press and Reviews:

 Program review by Evelyn Partalis, Brandeis National Committee of Central Westchester

 Program review by Central Westchester Chapter of the Brandeis National Committee

-A new symphony to reflect the day of Kristallnacht will be performed November 17th, 2015 by the Bay Atlantic Symphony in New Jersy.
+A new symphony to reflect the day of Kristallnacht was performed November 17th, 2015 by the Bay Atlantic Symphony in New Jersey.

 In Nazi Germany, a Life-Saving Education by Heidi Landecker

 Gross Breesen – a story without borders by Frank Rizzo